njgeorge000158/Crowdfunding-ETL/README.md

 To create the Campaign DataFrame, the script takes the Crowdfunding DataFrame, reformats integers representing seconds since January 1, 1971, to a date format, merges the DataFrame with the Category and Subcategory DataFrames, and drops any unwanted columns.

-The process is similar for the Contacts DataFrame except that much more data is fused together in a single Excel column and must be extracted (see below).
+The process is similar for the Contacts DataFrame except that much more data is fused together in a single Excel column (see below).

 Snapshots of the transformation of the contacts data set: